elo-enterprises/lab-notebooks/printer/system-assembly--repair.md

   * Difficulty: Easy.
 * Issues:
   * Be careful when handling the ball screws.
 They are delicate, important and difficult to replace.
-  * In the instructions, "2020 T-Nuts" does not specify M5 or M3; M5 chosen, and appears to be obviously correct.
+  * In the assembly instructions, the use of "2020 T-Nuts" does not specify M5 or M3; M5 chosen, and appears to be obviously correct.
 <table>
   <tr>
     <td><a href=img/Step_1_09_Pictures_01_Parts.jpg><img src=img/Step_1_09_Pictures_01_Parts.jpg width=550px></a></td>